lucidfxai/lucidfx/README.md

 Stack:
 ------
 T3 full stack- Deployed to railway
-Backend: Use ML as a service providers - Deployed to replicate Cloud Storage on GCP
+Backend: Use ML as a service providers - Deployed to replicate?
+Cloud Storage on GCP
+Auth: Auth0
 Postgres database on GCP
 Domain name hosted on GCP
 CI: GitHub Actions